Sam-Dragon/interview/kafka.md

 A. producer, consumer, broker, message/event

 2. what is kafka broker <br>
-A. It can be physical computer or virtual machine which runs kafka processes.
-  &nbsp;&nbsp;&nbsp; - Server which accepts events from producer & stores in its hard disk <br> &nbsp;&nbsp;&nbsp; - It manages Kafka topics, handles the storage of data into topic partitions, <br>
+A. It can be physical computer or virtual machine which runs kafka processes. <br> &nbsp;&nbsp;&nbsp; - Server which accepts events from producer & stores in its hard disk <br> &nbsp;&nbsp;&nbsp; - It manages Kafka topics, handles the storage of data into topic partitions, <br>
   &nbsp;&nbsp;&nbsp;   manages replication of data for fault tolerance, and serves client requests (from both Producers and Consumers).